[ 30 April 2010 to 23 May 2010. ] Supermolet: Orbit, 2010Digital print on anodized aluminum and MDF 80 x 120 cm

 Any suggestions for what others can (or should) see and do greatly appreciated in the comments.

-[ 17 April, 2010; 10:30 am to 3:00 pm. ] Experience and celebrate the history of early pastoralists in the Gungahlin region.
+[ 17 April 2010 at 10:30 am; ] Experience and celebrate the history of early pastoralists in the Gungahlin region.
 The upper Ginninderra Creek area was keenly sought after and the Gillespie family had numerous land holdings stretching across the creek’s numerous flows – in the good years.

 The ACT’s Heritage Festival moves to Elm Grove – a heritage listed [...]